ok-potato/aau/README.md

 For each solution, you can also generate a set of `witness substitutions` per side of the equation.

 For each variable that appears in the solution, they contain a set of possible substitutions.
-Applying one from each set gives you a `ground term` that approximates the problem term.
+Applying one from each set gives you a proximate to the problem term.

+These proximate terms can contain the `anonymous variable ('_')`, which marks `irrelevant positions`, which can be substituted with anything.
+Aside from the anonymous variable, the proximate terms are `ground`.

 ### 🔧 Setting: Merge
 > Default: true